 We want to be transparent about how we are compensated.
 Some links in articles are from our sponsors.
 Learn more about how we make money.

-One of the downsides of the Roth IRA is that there are income limits that preclude high income earners from contributing directly to these accounts.
+One of the downsides of the Roth IRA (Individual Retirement Account) is that there are income limits that preclude high income earners from contributing directly to these accounts.
 But for people on the cusp, or for those who unexpectedly end up earning more than they planned, (or who get married during the year and only discover after the fact that they now exceed the limits) it’s actually quite common to find out after you file your income taxes that you were actually ineligible to contribute the year before.

 Here are your choices if you contributed to a Roth IRA then found out later that you were ineligible for the contributions because you made too much money in the year of contribution.